Pabal: Religion

 The majority of the population in the village is Hindu.

 The village also has an ancient Jain temple.
 Devotees from Pune and Mumbai flock here for pujan and darshan quite frequently.

 Economy

 The majority of the population has farming as their primary occupation.

+Climate

+The general climate here is hot and dry.
+According to the climate change, there are mainly three seasons in each year.
+Summer from March to May, monsoon from June to October and winter from November to February.
+The climate is cold in winter.
+The average annual rainfall in the village is up to 470 mm.